José S. Landaverde: Pastorship

 As he was obtaining his master's, the Northern Illinois Conference of the United Methodist Church appointed him as a pastor in Amor De Dios United Methodist Church in July 2003.
 One of Landaverde's main goals was to promote ecumenicism by merging the gap between the Roman Catholicism of Little Village and Protestantism, inspired by the example of John Wesley, the founder of United Methodism.

-One of his controversial strategies was introducing an icon of the Virgin of Guadalupe, a national symbol of patriotism and faith in Mexico.
-Within the Methodist Church there was support, but also opposition that sparked headlines in newspapers and magazines such as Time.
+One of his most controversial strategies was introducing an icon of the Virgin of Guadalupe, a national symbol of patriotism and faith in Mexico.
+Within the Methodist Church there was support, but also great opposition that sparked headlines in newspapers and magazines such as Time.
 Thinking of Mary as the first disciple of Jesus and keeping in mind Wesley's view of her as a "pure and unspotted virgin", Landaverde ignored the cries of conservative Methodists.
 The practice was eventually approved by Superintendent Donald F. Guest, but was still frowned upon by many.

 Amor De Dios United Methodist Church at the time of his ministry continued financially unstable, at times encouraging Landaverde to donate his paycheck to the church treasury.
 He expressed discontent toward the Conference, feeling that it left poor churches even more economically vulnerable.
 His frustration peaked at the criticism displayed by conservative Methodists who insisted that his theology was too "radical," or, conversely, Roman Catholic.
 The lack of support and resources from the Church inhibited many of his grassroots projects.
 Finally, in 2006 he retired from his position in the Methodist Church, leaving a trusted lay member, Ramiro Rodríguez, in charge.